 If any of the following occur you should report this immediately to the Principal or Accommodation and Welfare Officer who will record the incident.

 Inappropriate pictures of children must never be taken and unsanctioned photos or film of children must not be taken or uploaded to the internet.
 Southbourne School of English, Bournemouth assures all staff that it will fully support and protect anyone who in good faith reports his/her concern that a colleague is, or may be, abusing a child.
 While a complaint is investigated, the member of staff will be removed from contact with children.

 What is bullying?
 Bullying includes: name calling; taunting; mocking; making offensive comments; kicking; hitting; pushing; taking belongings; inappropriate text messaging and emailing; sending offensive or degrading images by phone or via the internet; producing offensive graffiti; excluding people from groups; and spreading hurtful and untruthful rumours i.e. gossiping.
 Although sometimes occurring between two individuals in isolation, it quite often takes place in the presence of others.
 People doing nasty or unkind things to you on purpose, more than once, which it is difficult to stop.
 (Anti-bullying Alliance) If bullying is suspected:

-There are two designated Child Protection Officers at Southbourne School of English, Bournemouth: Kathryn Newman, Principal and Rebekah Bisset, Accommodation and Welfare Officer
+There is 1 designated Child Protection Officers at Southbourne School of English, Bournemouth: Kathryn Newman, Principal

 Southbourne School of English, Bournemouth will oversee the implementation of the Child Protection Policy and take all necessary steps to ensure it is adhered to.